cs544-wisc/f23/p3/README.md

 -   The cache should hold a maximum of 10 entries
 -   Whenever `SetCoefs` is called, _invalidate_ the cache (meaning clear out all the entries in the cache) because we won't expect the same predictions for the same inputs now that the model itself has changes
 -   The second value returned by `Predict` should indicate whether there was a hit
--   When adding an `X` value to a caching dictionary or looking it up, first convert X to a tuple, like this: `tuple(A.flatten().tolist())`.
+-   When adding an `X` value to a caching dictionary or looking it up, first convert X to a tuple, like this: `tuple(X.flatten().tolist())`.
 The reason is that PyTorch tensors don't work as you would expect as keys in a Python `dict` (but tuples do work)

 Use `test_predict_cache.py` and verify that it produces the expected output indicated by the comments.